RTurney/Covid-dashboard/README.md

 [Leaflet](https://leafletjs.com/index.html) is used to display the map data.

-This application is also deployed †o https://covid-datatracker-dashboard.herokuapp.com/ and can be run there.
+This application was originally deployed †o https://covid-datatracker-dashboard.herokuapp.com/ but is now no longer available.

 ---